MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-connector.md

 --- | --- | ---
 Name | This unique value identifies the application that you require OAuth access for. | Microsoft Search Client ID | A read-only, auto-generated unique ID for the application.
 The instance uses the client ID when it requests an access token. | NA
-Client secret | With this shared secret string, the ServiceNow instance and Microsoft Search authorize communications with each another. | Follow security best-practices by treating this as a password.
+Client secret | With this shared secret string, the ServiceNow instance and Microsoft Search authorize communications with each other. | Follow security best-practices by treating this as a password.
 Redirect URL | A required callback URL that the authorization server redirects to. | https://gcs.office.com/v1.0/admin/oauth/callback
 Logo URL | A URL that contains the image for the application logo. | NA Active | Select the check box to make the application registry active. | Set to active